Welcome to Ullapool

 A SHORT TOUR OF THE VILLAGE

 Walk up the hill from the harbour to the Fowler Memorial Clock, a gift from local resident Sir John Fowler, designer of the Forth Rail Bridge.
 Turn left down West Argyle Street where you will find a Telford Church – now the Ullapool Museum.
 At the end of the road, turn right onto West Terrace and look out to the Summer Isles, twenty six islands formerly used for summer grazing by crofters (small scale farmers) who lived on the mainland.
 Watch out for feeding porpoise and dolphin which come in to hunt salmon on their route to Ullapool River.
 At the end of West Terrace, follow the path down to Ullapool River where you can follow a choice of pretty pathways.
 Return up the steps to Quay Street to take you back to the Harbour.
 For the energetic, a walk up Ullapool Hill affords magnificent views of the local landscape.
+Take some time to visit our local museum and look out for An Talla Solais (Arts & Crafts Centre), Highland Stoneware Pottery and an array of local book and gift shops, cafes and bars – all of which offer local produce.
+Leave time for a malt whisky to finish off your visit!

 Deepwater Anchorage